Hanshu110/Task-Portal/README.md

 - **Task Management:** Update task details such as description, type, and status.
 - **Duplicate Prevention:** Prevent duplicate task assignments.
 - **Data Storage:** Store and retrieve all task-related information securely.

+Includes features such as creation, modification of timetable for a departme,import data using excel file Generating and saving timetable as pdf using jsPDF.

+Note: downlaod and place jsPDF api in the location '..../TTMS/files/assets/' .